sveltejs/cli/CONTRIBUTING.md

 pnpm test --project cli # core / addons / create / migrate
 ```

+### Debugging

 Example of how to debug an addon failing test.
 Once, you ran the test command, you will have a directory in `.test-output` with the test id.
 A good starting point is to `cd` into the failing tests dir.
 Proceed to `build` it.
 Then `preview` it.
 From here you will have increased information to help in the debug process.
-Eg:
+E.g.:

 ```sh
 pnpm test --project addons tailwind # to debug the tailwind addon failing test